 If Dad could not sublet the house, he would give up his lease and we had to move all the furniture to the Camp and then back to town again when school started.
 He also had to find a place to stay until the next summer.
 When we finally moved to a permanent home in Lafayette, Indiana, it was the 19th move of the family.

 My brothers and I always sought ways to make some money.
-My brothers would go out with a wagon and collect paper, cardboard, and cans which they would flatten before putting them in the wagon.
-There was a scrap yard a few blocks from us that would give them ½ a cent a pound for the paper, which seemed like big money.
+We would go out with a wagon and collect paper, cardboard, and cans which we would flatten before putting them in the wagon.
+There was a scrap yard a few blocks from us that would give us ½ a cent a pound for the paper, which seemed like big money.
 Collecting bottles around construction sites gave us 2-cent deposits and milk bottles 5 cents.
 Snow storms were a great money maker and we would hit the neighborhood early charging at most 25 cents a walk.
 Most houses were close to the sidewalk.
 We had some customers who were regulars.
 If we got a few pennies in our pocket, there was an IGA store just a block away that sold penny candy.
 At some point, we had an allowance of 25 cents a week.
 Within walking distance were several movie theaters with the movie 12 cents with a 3-cent luxury tax.
 There always seemed to be a cowboy movie playing at least one of them starring Roy Rogers, Gene Autrey, Lash Larue, Hop-along-Cassidy, or the Lone Ranger that drew us in.
 If the candy and popcorn didn’t get the remaining 10 cents, the 5&10 Stores on the way home did.
 My brother Steve was the only one to bring home change to be saved.

-My Dad always sought ways to save money.
+My dad always sought ways to save money.
 He used a University camera for his work and always saved the last shots on the film roll to take pictures of us and get them developed at the University’s expense.
 When he traveled on the University expense account, he got a set per diem amount and always tried to stay with a farmer attending one of his field days or in the most reasonable rooming house in the area.
-The barber shop we went to was only about 6 blocks from our house and my Dad would take all three of us along with him when we needed a haircut.
+The barber shop we went to was only about 6 blocks from our house and my dad would take all three of us along with him when we needed a haircut.
 He had a deal with the barber to give him a cut rate if he cut all of our hair.
 Across the street was the Nearly New Shop where my mom bought a lot of our clothes.
 This is where I got the name “Poor Peter”.
 The clothes were previously worn and then handed down from Steve to Warren and finally to me, Poor Peter, getting what was left of them.

 The University was a favorite place to go with the first stop at the Union Building.
 We went from end to end checking all the machine’s change returns to see if we could find a coin left behind.
 There was a university dairy that made wonderful ice cream as part of the training.
 There was a large gym with a track for winter running, basketball practice, and gymnastics equipment.
 There were greenhouses with a lot of different and exotic plants.
 It was really exciting to go to the University Farm about a quarter mile from the house as they would let us adopt a calf that we could feed after school.